opendocsg/slw-judgments-backfill/2007_SGCA_26/report.md

 **Proceedings in the lower courts**

 5       The assistant registrar dismissed the respondent’s application for summary judgment under O 14 of the Rules of Court (Cap 322, R 5, 2006 Rev Ed).
 On appeal, the judge allowed the appeal and entered final judgment for the respondent in the sum of $292,800 with costs.
-Her decision is reported at _Carrefour Singapore Pte Ltd v Leong Wai Kay_ [2006] 4 SLR 412.
+Her decision is reported at _Carrefour Singapore Pte Ltd v Leong Wai Kay_ <span class="citation">[2006] 4 SLR 412</span>.

 6       In finding for the respondent, the judge rejected the appellant’s argument (described in [4] above) on the grounds that it was: (a) contrary to the clear language of s 14(1) of the Act; and (b) misconceived as criminal proceedings were separate and distinct from civil proceedings which were based on a cause of action given by s 14(1).
 The judge held that the respondent’s right to recover the bribes from the appellant was unaffected by the conviction.